 This is where Bun Bun belongs, writing music for 8bit consoles.
 Unfortunately, this era is over.
 It’s nice to hear that he still has the ability to make some awesome tracks, though.

 So what’s Fujita’s legacy?
 He’s clearly overshadowed by the bigger names in composition.
-Perhaps it makes sense to label his career as a composer a “one-hit wonder”, as really nothing he’s done since Mega Man 3 has been truly “great”.
-Maybe the fact he was starting a family and his life was changing so much in 1990 really inspired the music he wrote.
+Perhaps it makes sense to label his career as a composer a “one-hit wonder”, as one could say nothing he’s done since Mega Man 3 has been truly “great”.
 Proto Man’s theme is an example of an emotional, elegant, and exquisite 2a03 track.
-Could he have been thinking of his wife and newborn?
+Could he have been thinking of seizing this opportunity?
 Maybe… perhaps someone will have to ask him that in an interview.

 At any rate, I hope you enjoyed this small write up on Yasuaki “Bun Bun/First Circle” Fujita.
 Got a favorite track, memory, or a correction to report?
 Leave a comment. : )